PrometheusLuomenos/TestOne/Features and Stories.md

 * **Task** A task is a unit of work that represents a discreet amount of work which a single person can complete in less than two days.
 Tasks are estimated in hours which should be updated on a daily basis while those tasks are active.
 Tasks are primarily managed by the "doers", so developers are responsible for creating the task, estimating effort, and burning down the tasks.
 * **Bug** A bug is a unit of work similar to a task, but represents unplanned work which was identified over the course of unit testing or QA testing.

-**Issue** If a defect is found after code is delivered to UAT, but before code has been promoted to Production.
-Because issues are necessarily defects which were missed during SVA testing, it is tracked differently.
+**Defect** If an issue is found after UAT promotion, either in UAT or Production, it is documented as a defect.
 Issues live alongside Stories in work item tracking and should be ranked in priority along with stories.
 An issue that prevents promotion of a feature should be included as a child of that feature and marked as preventing promotion.

 # Features, Stories, and Sizing